top of page

 Brushes and craft knife

-I started stencil printing on fabric at first because at that time screen printing was not available to me.
-The studio where I learned to screen print closed and screen printing at home was too big of a step for me.
-So I fell back on what I taught myself as a teenager when I wanted to print a table cloth as a present (I would not recommend on starting with a large project like that by the way).
+I started stencil printing on fabric at first because the sreen printing studio where I'd learned to prin closed.
+So I fell went back to stencil printing that I'd done briefly as a teenager when I wanted to print a table cloth as a present.

-Stencil printing is a low cost technique and really easy to start with, what I did not know then is that new possibilities of the technique would reveal themselves as I was exploring it to such an extent that now stencil printing remains a favourite technique to use and I still use it.
+Stencil printing is a low cost technique and really easy to start with, what I did not know then is that new possibilities of the technique would reveal themselves as I was exploring it and now stencil printing still remains my favourite printing technique.

 Stencil material